 Defect Option in Real Estate Transactions

-In agreements concluded between individuals, the parties may include contractual conditions to provide reassurance to themselves or the other party.
+In agreements concluded between individuals, the parties may include contractual conditions to reassure themselves or the other party.
 For an agreement to be valid, any condition included must be lawful.
 In addition to allowing parties to determine contractual terms, the law also recognizes a right to terminate under specific circumstances.

 For example, a contract may be terminated if one party has been deceived, the subject matter of the transaction is defective, or the agreed price significantly deviates from the customary market value.